Wood Green is green

 On Wednesday 21 April 2021, the school council from Noel Park Primary School participated in a design workshops facilitated by Jan Kattein Architects and GrowN22.

 The students then visited the parklet site with Jan Kattein Architects and GrowN22 to discuss their ideas and draw them life-size on the ground with chalks.
-Some of these wonderful ideas and concepts have been incorporated into the design for the parklet.
+Some of these wonderful ideas and concepts have been incorporated into the design of the parklet.

 You can see their designs in the Fantasy garden drawings and model garden Flickr gallery (external link).